What is a school exclusion?

 Equality and inclusion (how children with SEN are included in education, and adjustments for children with disabilities)

-Supporting challenging behaviour
+Supporting behaviour that challenges

 Read an accessible script of the recording (opens PDF)